Ever wondered how to paint furniture like a pro? With the right tools and prep work, painting furniture with professional results is a breeze!

 You can put your furniture back in place pretty quickly but surfaces can sometimes cause problems.
 For instance, I was so keen to get finished photos of this cabinet that I only waited 2 days for it to dry.
 And did I mention it was raining?
 Moving the piece around was a piece of cake, no problems there.
 And opening and closing the doors was fine, also.

 But it’s the horizontal surfaces where you might place things that are going to cause the problem.
-I don’t know why or how but the weight of items kind of sinks it down into the freshly laid paint.
-And if you’re super unlucky, when you pick up a particularly heavy item (for me it was a potted plant) some of the paint beneath might tear away when the item is moved.
-I literally cursed like the dickens because I didn’t think my pot was on the cabinet long enough to cause any kind of damage, but obviously I was wrong.
+When you place a particularly heavy item (for me it was a potted plant) some of the paint beneath might tear away when the item is removed.
+I literally cursed like the dickens because I didn’t think my pot was on the cabinet long enough to cause any kind of damage.
+Obviously I was wrong.
 Typically I’d always let a painted surface (like a tabletop or a shelf) dry 7 days so that the paint and polyurethane really has time to cure and create a hard surface.

 If you’re impatient it can be difficult to wait.
 Trust me, I get it.
 But if you want your painted furniture to last for years, you’ve gotta hold on at least a few days, but at best a week before setting anything on the surface.